Bandhavgarh Tiger Reserve

 About Bandhavgarh Tiger Reserve:

-- It is located in the Umaria district of Madhya Pradesh.
+- It is located between the Vindhyan and Satpura ranges in the Umaria district of Madhya Pradesh.

-- It derives its name from the most prominent hillock of the area, which was said to be given by Hindu Lord Rama to his brother Lakshmana to keep a watch on Lanka.
+- The Bandhavgarh fort was said to be given by Hindu Lord Rama to his brother Lakshmana to keep a watch on Lanka.
 Hence the name Bandhavgarh (Sanskrit: Brother's Fort).

-- The vegetation of Bandhavgarh is specially filled with Sal forest in the valleys, and Bamboo stretches on the lower slopes of the region.
+- Bamboo stretches on the lower slopes of the region.

-- Some of the most famous floral species include Saj (Terminaliatomentosa), Dhaora (Anogeissuslatifolia), Tendu, Arjun (Terminaliaarjuna), Amla (Emblicaofficinalis), Palas (Buteamonosperma) etc.
+- Flora: Some of the most famous floral species include Saj (Terminaliatomentosa), Dhaora (Anogeissuslatifolia), Tendu, Arjun (Terminaliaarjuna), Amla (Emblicaofficinalis), Palas (Buteamonosperma), etc.

 - Fauna:

-Tiger Reserve is a legally declared protected area dedicated to the conservation of striped big cats.
-A tiger reserve, on the other hand, could be a national park or wildlife sanctuary.
+Tiger Reserve is a legally declared protected area dedicated to the conservation of striped big cats in its natural environment.
+A tiger reserve could be a national park or wildlife sanctuary.
+The Sariska Tiger Reserve, for example, is also a national park.